make an appointment

 How is erectile dysfunction treated?

 Treatment options include sexual counseling, medications, external vacuum devices, hormonal therapy, penile injections, or intraurethral suppositories (see Impotence/Erectile Dysfunction for treatment options).
-In highly selected cases under the supervision of a urology specialist in impotence, combination therapy using several of these methods together can be used.
+In highly selected cases under the supervision of a urology specialist in ED, combination therapy using several of these methods together can be used.
 If none of these therapies is satisfactory, penile implants through surgery can be considered.

-In Oxford Medical we practice a wide range of tests to define the causes of the impotence, then we offer different kind of medications and look after patient satisfaction.
+In Oxford Medical we practice a wide range of tests to define the causes of the ED, then we offer different kind of medications and look after patient satisfaction.
 The course is conducted by doctor on cooperation with the patient.
 With this approach we acheive the success in more than 90% by improving or completely solving the sexual disorder problem.